Time dispersion in quantum electrodynamics: Experimental Tests

 \subsubsection{What if TQM is falsified?}

 On the other hand, if TQM is falsified, then the falsification itself should suggest further experimental possibilities.
 The most obvious falsification would be that we do not in fact see the dispersion in time/energy that is the central prediction.
 There are two main possibilities here: \begin{enumerate} \item There is a frame in which the violation is maximal.
 This would be a preferred frame, anathema to relativity, and of great interest to the contrarian experimenter. \item The absence is uniform across frames.
-It is hard to see how this could be reconciled with both special relativity and quantum mechanics, so this result would be still more interesting. \end{enumerate}
+The restriction of the paths to on-shell paths is confirmed.
+This would perhaps not be entirely in the spirit of relativity.
+But it would at a minimum help clarify the relationship between the HUP in energy/time and the HUP in space/momentum.
+For instance it would show how to transform between these two in one frame and in another.
+As the precise relationship between these two has been the subject of a considerable literature (e.g.\cite{Heisenberg:1930kb,Aharonov:1961ft,Hilgevoord:1996bh,Hilgevoord:1998qu,Busch-2001,Aharonov:2005fg}) this would be interesting as well. \end{enumerate}